giorgosmamakoukas/MemoryEfficientStableLDS/README.md

 # MemoryEfficientStableLDS
-Codebase for replicating experiments in the NeurIPS 2020 paper "Learning Memory-Efficient Stable Linear Dynamical Systems for Prediction and Control" by [Giorgos Mamakoukas](https://gmamakoukas.com/), [Orest Xherija](https://github.com/orestxherija) and [Todd D. Murphey](https://murpheylab.github.io/people/toddmurphey.html).
+Codebase for replicating experiments in the NeurIPS 2020 [paper](https://arxiv.org/abs/2006.03937) "Memory-Efficient Learning of Stable Linear Dynamical Systems for Prediction and Control" by [Giorgos Mamakoukas](https://gmamakoukas.com/), [Orest Xherija](https://github.com/orestxherija) and [Todd D. Murphey](https://murpheylab.github.io/people/toddmurphey.html).

 ## Getting data
 To get the datasets, read the instructions in the `data` directory.
 The data for the Franka Emika Panda experiments is contained in the `FrankaLDS` directory.